socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

 ## Status

 🚧 In progress.
 A1 (inventory) and A2.0 (empirical validation, GO decision) done.
-A2 (the actual APSP storage migration) is scoped, not yet implemented.
+A2 (the APSP storage migration) underway — step 1 of 3 landed.
 A3–A7 not started.

 ## Current Reality